joaogalvesluiz/joaogalvesluiz/README.md

 Skills: HTML / CSS / JS

 - 🔭 I’m currently working on in improving my skills in creating websites, and developing the backend, to make my applications better every day.
-- 🌱 I’m currently learning React JS, React Native
+- 🌱 I’m currently learning Javascript
 - 👯 I’m looking to collaborate on With committed people, and willing to discover new ways to solve problems.
 - 🤔 I’m looking for help with React for better development.
 - 📫 How to reach me: Send me a message on linkedin.